30 New TV Shows And Movies To Watch This Fall 2022

 In theaters November 11.

 Based on the 2019 book with the same title, She Said tells the story of the New York Times journalists that broke the Harvey Weinstein story, which went on to win a Pulitzer.
-It stars Carey Mulligan and Zoe Kazan as the reporters.
+It stars Carey Mulligan and Zoe Kazan as the reporters, and features a stunning soundtrack and compelling stories that will have you laughing and crying with the characters.

 In theaters November 18.